AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 When the Galactic Empire is forged, there will be no laws.
 No order.
 No treaties.
-No boring bureaucracies or galactic councils.
+No boring bureaucracies or councils.

 There will be only **chaos** — pure, glorious chaos — and I shall reign at its heart.